 In this edition of Fraud Files we focus on Hani Abujudeh, 55, of Rancho Cucamonga, California, who was the leader of an auto insurance fraud scheme, and was sentenced to six years in state prison.
 Abujudeh was involved in a scheme where he filed over 35 fraudulent claims, manipulated used car odometers and vehicle titles to make the vehicles appear more valuable and then used false identities of other victims to sell those cars on Craigslist and Auto Trader to unsuspecting customers.

-About the National Insurance Crime Bureau: Headquartered in Des Plaines, Ill., the NICB is the nation's leading not-for-profit organization exclusively dedicated to preventing, detecting, and defeating insurance fraud and vehicle theft through Intelligence & Analytics, Learning & Development, and Strategy, Policy, & Plans.
+About the National Insurance Crime Bureau: Headquartered in Des Plaines, Ill., the NICB is the nation's leading not-for-profit organization exclusively dedicated to combatting and preventing insurance crime through Intelligence, Analytics, and Operations; Education and Crime Prevention; and Strategy, Policy, and Advocacy.
 The NICB is supported by more than 1,200 property and casualty insurance companies and self-insured organizations.
 NICB member companies wrote over $530 billion in insurance premiums in 2020, or more than 82% of the nation's property-casualty insurance.
 That includes more than 95% ($236 billion) of the nation's personal auto insurance.
 To learn more, visit www.nicb.org.